 If you are unable to create an electronic preventive maintenance report which can be attached as a file to an e-mail, you may fax or mail preventive maintenance reports.
 The fax telephone number is 410-537-3198.
-Mail should be sent to James Ways, Radiological Health Program, 1800 Washington Boulevard, Suite 750, Baltimore, Maryland 21230.
+Mail should be sent to Shannon Page, Radiological Health Program, 1800 Washington Boulevard, Suite 750, Baltimore, Maryland 21230.

 Preventive maintenance intervals vary by machine type.
 Many radiation machines are recommended to undergo annual preventive maintenance, but other machines have a more or less frequent manufacturer recommendation.

 Your radiation machine number 00000 is recommended to have preventive maintenance every 12 months (note that recommended maintenance schedules will vary with the type and model of radiation machine).

 The last preventive maintenance for machine 00000 was performed January 4, 2019.

 Based on this machine's maintenance schedule, the next preventive maintenance on machine 00000 should be performed by a registered service provider by January 4, 2020.

 Receipt by the Department of a copy of the preventive maintenance service report on machine 00000 is due by 30 days following the date of maintenance service, or in this case by February 3, 2020.